BobJones13579/fantasy-dashboard/docs/0-Overview/architecture-overview.md

 # System Architecture Overview

+## TLDR

+High-level overview of the Fantasy Football Companion App system architecture, including key components, data flow, and integration points for the modern web application with real-time capabilities.

 ## Purpose

 This document provides a high-level overview of the Fantasy Football Companion App system architecture, including key components, data flow, and integration points.